Handbook

 - closely monitor the quality and extent to which assignments are completed

-Reporting Student Progress (Board Policy 4.601)
+REPORTING STUDENT PROGRESS (Board Policy 4.601)

 Student progress reports shall be provided at least once every 9 weeks for grades K-12.
 The reporting procedure shall be in writing and shall be uniform for all reporting periods during each school year.